Current Trainees / Staff in the Mookherjee Lab:

 Dr. Hemshekhar Mahadevappa

-Research Associate (Postdoctoral Fellow)
+Senior Research Associate (Postdoctoral)

 Dr. Hemshekhar Mahadevappa joined our lab as a postdoctoral fellow after completing his PhD in Biochemistry from University of Mysore, India.
 Subsequently, Shekhar was promoted to Research Associate.
 He is involved in many projects in the lab, including examining the effects of host defence peptides & synthetic innate defence regulator peptides in the processes underlying cartilage degradation and oxidative stress in inflammatory arthritis, and airway inflammation in asthma.
 He is an expert in animal models of these diseases.
 He he is also involved in projects to determine how air pollution impacts global protein response in asthma and airway inflammation.
 Shekhar is a fantastic early career mentor to the students in the Mookherjee lab.